Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] Consider making 'play' a module rather than a sub-component of admin, if there are enough reasons to do so.

-- [ ] Also, the password reset form should be its own dedicated component.
+- [x] Also, the password reset form should be its own dedicated component.
 It is a bit sloppy as it is right now, being part of the main admin component.

+^ Doing this next and leveraging ng-content for the title because it's cool

 # Couldn't Have Done it Without You